RESEARCH STARTER

 Government

 Argentina is a presidential republic, with twenty-three provinces and one federal district (Buenos Aires).
 The province of Tierra del Fuego, separated physically from the rest of Argentina by the Strait of Magellan, includes disputed territories in Antarctica and the Malvinas Islands, also known as the Falkland Islands.
-In 1982, Great Britain and Argentina went to war over the Falklands; the result of the war was a British victory, but Argentina still claims the territory as its own.
+In 1982, Great Britain and Argentina went to war over the Falklands.
+The war ended in a British victory, though Argentina continues to assert a claim over the territory.

-The current constitution was written in 1853 and amended several times, most recently in 1994.
+The constitution in force was adopted in 1853 and has been amended on several occasions, with the latest revision taking place in 1994.
 There have been several periods in Argentine history when the government has either rescinded or otherwise altered the original constitution, but this practice ended after 1983.

 There are three branches of government: executive, legislative, and judicial.
 The president is elected to a four-year term, and may seek reelection once.
 The vice president is elected on the same ballot as the president.
 The president appoints his own cabinet officers and serves as the commander-in-chief of the military.